 Pest controllers recommend that homeowners get rid of standing water around their homes and control any dampness both inside and outside the home.
 Another recommendation is to wear protective clothing and use insect-repellent lotions or sprays.

 White-footed Woods mosquito: This fast-breeding species does not present the health risks of the Asian Tiger, but it does aggressively seek out humans.
 The same recommendations about clothing and repellents apply with this species.

 A Formidable Pest

 As you can see, mosquitoes have perfected the ability to delay development and enter a hibernation-like state to survive the colder winter months.
 It’s wishful thinking that they die off.
 Mosquitoes will be back, particularly during the months through April to October.

-If spring arrives and brings with it a plague of mosquitoes, contact Twin-Boro to take care of your pest problem.
-Mosquitoes should never stop you enjoying the warmer months – after all, it’s your summer season too.
+If spring arrives and brings with it a plague of mosquitoes, or if winter pest control becomes a concern, don’t hesitate to contact Twin-Boro to take care of your pest problem.
+Mosquitoes should never stop you from enjoying the warmer months – after all, it’s your summer season too.